Home | About USIG | What's New | Events

 China has three categories of income tax: Enterprise Income Tax, Foreign Invested Enterprise and Foreign Enterprise Income Tax, and Individual Income Tax.

-Originally, the Enterprise Income Tax applied to all enterprises, whether or not they have legal personality, as well as to “all other organizations” with income [Interim Regulations on Enterprise Income Tax, Article 2].
+In January 2008, the revised Enterprise Income Tax of the People's Republic of China came into effect.
+Originally, the Enterprise Income Tax applied to all enterprises, whether or not they had legal personality, as well as to “all other organizations” with income [Interim Regulations on Enterprise Income Tax, Art.
+2].
 This was interpreted to include NPOs.
-The law was recently amended, with an effective date of January 1, 2008.
-Under Article 26 of the new Income Tax law of the PRC, NPOs that meet relevant provisions can enjoy income tax exemption.
-The meaning of “relevant provisions“ is not yet defined.
+Under Article 26 of the new amendments, legal not-for-profit organizations are exempt from income tax provided that they meet relevant provisions.
+Specifically, the income of "qualified not-for-profit organizations" is exempt from Enterprise Income Tax.

 Although in theory all of an NPO's income is subject to Enterprise Income Tax, a 1997 Ministry of Finance and State Administration of Taxation circular provides a broad exemption to NPOs [Circular Concerning Related Issues of Collection of Enterprise Income Tax to Institutions and Social Organizations].
-To implement this circular, the State Administration of Taxation adopted Methods of Administration on the Collection of Enterprise Income Tax to Institutions, Social Organizations and Civil Non-Enterprise Institutions.
+To implement this circular, the State Administration of Taxation adopted the Methods of Administration on the Collection of Enterprise Income Tax to Institutions, Social Organizations, and Civil Non-Enterprise Institutions.
 According to these two documents, an NPO's donations, financial support from the government, membership dues, and some other income are free from Enterprise Income Tax.

 B. Deductibility of Charitable Contributions

-Payers of Individual Income Tax can deduct up to 30 percent of their taxable income for public benefit contributions to NPOs [Regulations for the Implementation of the Individual Income Tax Law, Article 24].
-Payers of Enterprise Income Tax can deduct up to12 percent of their taxable income [Enterprise Income Tax Law, Article 9].
+Recent changes in tax legislation have increased the portion of taxable income that individuals and enterprises can deduct for public benefit donations to qualifying NPOs.
+Payers of Individual Income Tax can now deduct up to 30 percent of their taxable income for public benefit contributions to legal NPOs [Regulations for the Implementation of the Individual Income Tax Law, Art.
+24].
+Payers of the Enterprise Income Tax can deduct up to 12 percent of their taxable income [Enterprise Income Tax Law, Art.
+53].
+The Enterprise Income Tax Law has replaced the Regulations for the Implementation of the Foreign Invested Enterprise and Foreign Enterprise Income Tax.

 C. Indirect Taxes: Business Tax, Value Added Tax, and Import Duties

-The PRC subjects certain sales of goods and services to Business Tax (which relates to provision of services) and VAT (which relates to sales of goods), and offers few exemptions.
+China subjects certain sales of goods and services to Business Tax (which relates to provision of services) and VAT (which relates to sales of goods), and offers few exemptions.

-The general Business Tax law exempts NPOs and other entities that engage in nursing, medical, educational, cultural, or religious activities, or activities in which services are performed by the disabled [Interim Regulations on the Business Tax, Article 6].
+The general Business Tax law exempts NPOs and other entities that engage in nursing, medical, educational, cultural, or religious activities, or activities in which services are performed by the disabled [Interim Regulations on the Business Tax, Art.
+6].

-Certain donations are also exempt from customs duties and VAT [Public Welfare Donations Law, Article 26].
-In 2001, the Ministry of Finance, the State Administration of Taxation, and the Customs General Administration jointly issued Interim Methods of Customs Duties Exemption of Donated Goods for the Purposes of Poverty Relief or Charity.
-This exemption applies to goods donated by people outside China that are accepted by the government or by “Social Organizations established with the permission of competent departments of the State Council, whose purposes are humanitarian, poverty relief or charity” [Public Welfare Donations Law, Article 5].
-The Customs General Administration enacted implementing rules, [12] under which the exemption applies only to several national-level SOs, including the Red Cross Society of China, the All-China Women’s Federation, the China Disabled People’s Federation, the China Charity Federation, the China Primary Health Care Foundation, and the Soong Ching Ling Foundation.
+Certain donations are also exempt from customs duties and VAT [Public Welfare Donations Law, Art.
+26].
+In 2001, the Ministry of Finance, the State Administration of Taxation, and the Customs General Administration jointly issued the Interim Methods of Customs Duties Exemption of Donated Goods for the Purposes of Poverty Relief or Charity.
+This exemption applies to goods donated by people outside China that are accepted by the government or by “Social Organizations established with the permission of competent departments of the State Council, whose purposes are humanitarian, poverty relief or charity” [Public Welfare Donations Law, Art.
+5].
+The Customs General Administration enacted implementing rules, [16] under which the exemption applies only to several national-level social organizations, including the Red Cross Society of China, the All-China Women’s Federation, the China Disabled People’s Federation, the China Charity Federation, the China Primary Health Care Foundation, and the Soong Ching Ling Foundation.
 Most NPOs are excluded.

 According to other rules made by the Customs General Administration, goods are exempted from Customs Duties and VAT if (1) they are imported by scientific research institutes or schools, (2) they are directly for scientific research or education, and (3) they cannot be produced in China.